-The counterparty credit risk capital charge on eligible central counterparties for cleared transactions is the result of an extension of the bilateral CCR perimeter to clearing activities.
+The counterparty credit risk capital charge on central counterparties (CCP) for cleared transactions is the result of an extension of the bilateral CCR perimeter to clearing activities.
 It covers the cleared part of the OTC derivatives and repos portfolio as well as the listed derivatives portfolio.

-It is equal to the sum of the following three elements:
+It corresponds to the sum of the following three elements:

-- a charge resulting from exposures generated by the clearing activities (only for own account); - a charge resulting from non-segregated initial margins posted at the CCP; - a charge resulting from the contributions to the default fund of the CCP.
+- a charge resulting from exposures generated by the clearing activities (for own account and for client account); - a charge resulting from non-segregated initial margins posted at the CCP; - a charge resulting from the contributions to the default fund of the CCP.